Teaching Sustainable Environment

 Innovative pedagogy

-Introduces innovative pedagogical approaches such as climate mural, the floor muralthe Jigsaw method, interactive tools such as Wooclaps, the visits to industrial sites or visits of the laboratory.
+The introduction of innovative teaching approaches such as climate mural, the floor muralthe Jigsaw method, interactive tools such as Wooclaps, the visits to industrial sites or visits of the laboratory.

 Practical work in our laboratories